 - Don’t ride as hard as you can on every training ride.
 This is the most common rookie mistake!
 Ride steady and aim to add more miles each week to go longer and longer.
 Start with rides you can finish feeling like you could have done a little bit more and gradually build your endurance until you can complete 75% of the mileage of your longest day at this years STP.

-- Use Chamois Crème or Bodyglide to reduce friction in groin area, and don’t wear underwear.
+- Use Blue Steel anti-chafe creme (available on course at all major rest stops) to reduce friction in groin area, and don’t wear underwear.